-by Jeff van de Hulst, North East Regional Director for pickleballEngland.
+by Jeff van de Hulst, East Midlands Regional Director for pickleballEngland.

 In the current climate tennis has seen a surge in people playing again during COVID-19, but for how long, many tennis clubs have seen a decline in membership numbers over the past years and this is where pickleball can help reverse that.